krisrice/sqlcl-docker/README.md

 [![N|Solid](http://www.oracle.com/technetwork/developer-tools/sqlcl/sqlcl-32-2994764.png)](http://www.oracle.com/technetwork/developer-tools/sqlcl/index.html)

 This is a simple Dockerfile to build an image with SQLcl installed updated with the change in licensing to the Oracle Free Use Terms and Conditions.
+This now leverages GraalVM and installs the Javascript support for the sqlcl `script` command

 ## Installation Steps